Qin Kai (general)

 Qin Kai (秦開 (秦开)), was a general of the Kingdom of Yan during the Warring States period of China.
 He was at one time sent by Yan to Donghu as a hostage.
-After returning to Yan, around 300 BC, he defeated the Donghu and conquered the Liaodong Peninsula from Gojoseon.
+After returning to Yan, around 300 BC, he defeated the Donghu and conquered Liaodong Peninsula, wresting it from Gojoseon.. in Jianchang County, he found a relic of Yan (state) period.

-Qin Kai was grandfather of Qin Wuyang.
+Qin Kai was the grandfather of Qin Wuyang.